MFlisar/ComposeDialogs/README.md

 }
 ```

+### Demo

+A full demo is included inside the `demo` module, it shows nearly every usage with working examples.

 ### Screenshots

 I only show the bottom sheet version for the info dialog, but of course any dialog does support the bottom sheet mode.